An Operation Rescue Special Report

 Signs of life

 In both cases, the babies’ skin is pink, noting a lack of masceration, an early form of decomposition that happens in babies that die in the womb.
 Massive bruising on the extremities of one of the babies indicates the baby’s heart was pulsing with life when the trauma was inflicted likely when grasping instruments latched on to bring the baby down into the birth canal.
 The eyes of the other child are open in a nightmarish expression of pain, revealing development greater than 26-28 weeks.
-Both sets of photos were taken sometime in 2011.
+Both sets of photos were taken on July 28, 2012.

 The video interview of the three informants verified the worst.